gellison321/tsclustering/README.md

     cores: 'auto', int

         Number of cores to use in parallel search.
 Defaults to 1 core.
-Set to 'auto' to utilize all cores available, except for 1.

 ``` python
 import matplotlib.pyplot as plt